-I am a technology person and I provide technology-led solutions.
+I am a technology person and I can provide technology-led solutions.

-But technology is seldom the only element involved in solving a business problem.
-It can also require discussions with your staff and collaboration with trusted 3rd parties, as well as process / procedural changes, training, etc.
+But technology is seldom the only part of the story.
+Delivering the required business outcome usually involves input from and discussions with your staff , collaboration with your existing 3rd parties, process / procedure changes, training, etc.

 I spend time with you to understand the outcome that you need.
-I identify the most pragmatic solution to achieve this outcome.
-I then work with you, your staff and your 3rd parties to deliver the solution.
+I work with you, your staff and 3rd parties to identify the most pragmatic solution to achieve this outcome.
+I then ensure the solution is delivered.

 Technology is useful.